MAINTAINING OUR MISSION

 Burial plots for needy British subjects

-Today, St. George’s Society provides support through three primary programs:
+Today, St. George’s Society provides support through four core programs:

 The Society also repatriates persons to the United Kingdom, assists others referred by the British Consulate-General and provides cremation and interment in one of our three cemetery plots.